aprs434/aprs434.github.io/README.md

 Hence, below `n-N` paradigm paths could be interpreted foremost as crossover AX.25 packet digipeating paths for any (VHF) digipeater co‑located with the LoRa (i‑)gate.

 However, suppose meshing or `n-N` paradigm digipeating were to be allowed on a single LoRa channel; even for trackers.
 This would offer interesting emergency capabilities when no Internet is available.
-However, this would absolutely require switching from SF12 to the higher data rate offered by SF11 [as explained above](#lora-link-parameters).
+However, this would absolutely require switching from SF12 to the higher data rate offered by SF11 [as explained before](#considerations-for-switching-to-sf11).
 In such a scenario, below table represents the LoRa device communicating its digipeating requirements to the mesh network.

 ### Path Codes